mhmdiaa/second-order/README.md

 ## Configuration File
 **Example configuration files are in [config](/config/)**
-- `Headers`: A map of headers that will be sent with every request.
 - `LogQueries`: A map of tag-attribute queries that will be searched for in crawled pages.
 For example, `"a": "href"` means log every `href` attribute of every `a` tag.
 - `LogNon200Queries`: A map of tag-attribute queries that will be searched for in crawled pages, and logged only if they contain a valid URL that doesn't return a `200` status code.
 - `LogInline`: A list of tags whose inline content (between the opening and closing tags) will be logged, like `title` and `script`